dennissergeev/exoclimes_7_clouds/README.md

 This should generate matplotlib plot popups, as well as png files in the directory with the results.

+Parameters for each example can be modified in the parameters.yaml file.

 WARNING: examples 2 and 3 will take longer to calculate than 1, in the small amount of integration time used as the default here, you're unlikely to achieve a converged solution.